+Subject: Information Processing and Publishing

+Length of Course: Semester (10 Credits)

+Pre-Requisites: N/A

-Subject: Information Processing and Publishing Length of Course: Semester (10 Credits) Pre-Requisites: N/A SACE Board of SA Code: 1IPR10 Course Leads to: Stage 2 Information Processing and Publishing Pre-Requisites: SACE Board of SA Code: N/A 1IPR10
+SACE Board of SA Code: 1IPR10

+Course Leads to: Stage 2 Information Processing and Publishing

 Information processing and Publishing focuses on the use of technology to design and implement information processing solutions.
 Students create both hard copy and electronic text-based publications and critically evaluate the development process.
 They choose and use appropriate hardware and software to process, manage and communicate information.